 Are there any other ways of disposing of my old electronic equipment?

 If your old piece of electronic equipment is still in a good working condition or could be repaired for further use, please consider donating it to a charitable organisation or by giving it to someone else in need.
 By extending the lifetime of your old equipment you are also contributing to the efficient use of resources and avoiding additional waste.

-Please note that from July 1, 2007, it'll be possible for you to dispose of your WEEE and ensure that it is recycled.
+Please note that since July 1, 2007, it has been possible for you to dispose of your WEEE and ensure that it is recycled.